OBD1 vs. OBD2: Definitive guide, interpretation and comparison

 Credit: www.flickr.com

 OBD2 is the updated version of OBD1 and offers more features as well.
-Moreover, it’s said to be more reliable and convenient as well.
+Moreover, it’s said to be more reliable and convenient.

 OBD2 can find problems not only in the engine but also in other parts of the vehicle.
-You will, however, need an advanced OBDII scanner to perform such tasks.
+You will, however, need an advanced OBDII / OBD2 scanner to perform such tasks.

-Unlike the first system, this new system helps not only companies make better cars but also allows mechanics to identify problems.
+Unlike the first system, this new system helps not only companies make better cars but also allows mechanics to identify and diagnose problems more easily and efficiently.
 It can be used by car owners to detect and solve problems on their own to reduce trips to the mechanic.

 OBD2 explained – A simple intro